Appendix I - Part 2

 In 1901 William is living at Brenches Farm, Awre.
 He is now aged 87.
 Sarah Jane, aged 69 is back with him.
 Their daughter Frances is unmarried and at home.
 Also listed are Kathleen Morse, who is described as a "daughter -in-law" and her 3 children Neville, Gordon and Lionel Morse.

 William Cox Wetmore died on 17 May 1901 aged 88 (Reg Gen June Qtr 1901 Westbury on Severn 6a 168).
-His obitary records that he died suddenly on the banks of the Severn.
+His obituary records that he died suddenly on the banks of the Severn.

 Sarah Jane Wetmore of 2 Catherine Villas, Old Bath Road, Cheltenham died on 25 November 1909.
 Administration of her estate was granted to Richard Edward Ricketts Morse, Lieutenant Colonel in HM Army.

-In 1895 William and Sarah's daughter, Ethel Augusta Annie Wetmore married Percie Trenavin Lunn (Reg Gen Dec Qtr 1895 Westbury on Severn 6a 473).
-Percie and Ethel emigrated to New Zealand.
-Percy died in 1927 in New Zealand.
-Ethel Augusta Annie Lunn died on 4 September 1950 in Auckland and was buried at St Saviours Cemetery.
+In 1895 William and Sarah's daughter, Ethel Augusta Annie Wetmore married Percy Trenavin Lunn (Reg Gen Dec Qtr 1895 Westbury on Severn 6a 473).

 Robert Hewett Wetmore was baptised 19 April 1818 at Hill.
 His father John Wetmore of Hill described as a farmer.